 What does World Literature cover?

 World Literature is a college-preparatory literature and composition course.
-Focus works, including novels, short stories, poems, and drama, have been selected for literary quality, and for their place in the historical development of literature.
+Focus works, including novels, short stories, poems, and drama, have been selected for literary quality, and for their place in the historical development of the literature of Western Civilization.
 Context readings provide background information about the author, the historical period, and the literary and artistic context of the focus work.

 Formats and Models: This chapter provides detailed instructions for each type of paper, along with a student-written model so parents and students can see exactly what is expected.

 Honors: In the listing below, the highlighted book is the focus text, and the honors book is optional additional reading for students who want to earn an honors grade or prepare for a CLEP.
 A brief chapter in each book provides instructions for the additional writing that will round out the honors grade.

 Following the nine modules that outline readings and a week-by-week lesson plan for each of the classic works being studied, you will find reference resources, including instructions for evaluation, reproducible rubric and assignment sheets, and more.
 You can see an annotated listing of each of the introductory and reference chapters at the “What is included in Excellence in Literature” post.
 Each book below is linked to edition I prefer at Amazon.
 These are affiliate links, of course — that means I get a few cents from each book purchase, but it doesn’t change your cost at all.

 “Students completing these courses should be miles ahead of most of their high school contemporaries in their ability to read and analyze literature at a sophisticated level.

 The challenging writing assignments also promise to develop student skills in composition to a high level.”